Image Credits: Veronika Yeroshenko/shutterstock.com

 - Making an opening in a stud wall for a door aligned with one stud.

-- Making an opening in a stud wall for a door centred between studs.
+- Making an opening in a stud wall for a door centered between studs.

 Cutting Through a Block Wall or Brick